youngdev/Abraxas/README.md

 Black Hats - Freelance hackers with no organization.
 Bleeding-edge code for the right price.
 White Hats (Government Agents) - Government employed agents are supplied free code modules that are near cutting edge, but new advances take a long time to get approved.

-Both teams can be joined or left at any time (from the game framework, at least)
+Both teams can be joined or left at any time without consequence (from the game framework, at least.
+I can't say that for your colleagues!)